 The family of Bernard Lee Allen has requested donations in his memory to the Alexander FFA Alumni Scholarship in care of Alexander's Future Foundation.
 Over $500 has been donated as of November 2018.
 More information to follow.

 Many thanks to all who continue to remember and support these families.

 INVITATION TO PARENTS AND STUDENTS

 Please consider applying for an Alexander's Future Foundation Scholarship.
 Click on the link below to learn more about this helpful community-based organization.
-People whom you will never meet have donated considerable funds to help you have a brighter future.
+People whom you will never meet have donated considerable funds to help with a brighter future.
 Why?
-Because they believe in you and in Alexander Local Schools.
+Because they believe in Alexander Schools.

 After reading the letter and reviewing the application, please read the biographies and check out the photos of the endowned scholarships.
 Further, search the website for past recipients dating back to 1992.
-You'll also see the photos of the 2017 recipients.
-We're eager to add more names and photos in 2018, but we need you to do your part.
+You'll also see the photos of the 2018 recipients.
+We're eager to add more names and photos in 2019, but we need seniors to do your part.

-Best wishes as you complete this exciting and motivating senior year.
+Best wishes for an exciting and motivating senior year.

 Printed applications are also available in the Career Center or the senior English classroom.
 Please click on the below link to access the interactive application.

 /userfiles/1842/my files/aff application 2018-2019.pdf?id=4445